 A2.
-OCC Clinic Handbook Quiz
+OCC Clinic Handbook Quiz (5% of grade; pass/fail)

-Students must achieve a passing score (95 % or above) on the OCC Handbook quiz in Canvas prior to independently interacting with any clients in a practicum, student-counselor capacity (i.e., scheduling sessions, counseling, etc.).
-The quiz can be taken after completing clinic orientation in January and must be completed by DATE TBD at 11:59pm.
+Students must achieve a passing score (95% or above) on the OCC Handbook quiz in Canvas prior to independently interacting with any clients in a practicum, student-counselor capacity (i.e., scheduling sessions, counseling, etc.).
+The quiz can be taken after completing clinic orientation in January and must be completed by February 9, 2024 at 11:59pm.
 (CACREP 3.D.)